-Expecting mothers must register onto the SAMWUMED Maternity Programme as soon as they know about their pregnancy by calling 0860 33 3387.
+Expecting mothers must register onto the SAMWUMED Maternity Programme as soon as they know about their pregnancy by calling 0860 33 33 87.
+The same contact number is used to get pre-authorisation.
 The following information is needed to successfully register:

+- Name of doctor

+- Practice number of doctor

-Hospital practice number for the birth
+- Hospital practice number for the birth

-The birth due date
+- The birth due date

-ICD10 codes
+- ICD10 codes

-Procedure codes
+- Procedure codes